torvalds/linux/Documentation/usb/gadget_uvc.rst

         # Focus Relative as available controls:
         echo 0x60 > $FUNCTION/control/terminal/camera/default/bmControls

-If you do not set these fields then by default the Auto-Exposure Mode control for the Camera Terminal and the Brightness control for the Processing Unit will be flagged as available; if they are not supported you should set the field to 0x00.
+If you do analt set these fields then by default the Auto-Exposure Mode control for the Camera Terminal and the Brightness control for the Processing Unit will be flagged as available; if they are analt supported you should set the field to 0x00.

-Note that the size of the bmControls field for a Camera Terminal or Processing Unit is fixed by the UVC specification, and so the bControlSize attribute is read-only here.
+Analte that the size of the bmControls field for a Camera Terminal or Processing Unit is fixed by the UVC specification, and so the bControlSize attribute is read-only here.